Team26SWP/InnoAlias/frontend/README.md

 # InnoAlias Frontend

-This folder contains a React frontend for Alias game.
+This folder contains a React frontend for the game.